Wave Analysis: DJIA Index, Crude Oil

 DJIA Index

-Possibly, Index is reversing.
-Earlier price formed skewed triangle pattern inside wave (4) and then completed the fifth one.
-Probably, after local correction, instrument may continue falling down inside wave (A).
+Index continues growing up inside the fifth wave.
+Earlier price formed skewed triangle pattern inside the fourth wave.
+Most likely, after completing local correction, instrument will continue growing up towards new highs.

-As we can see at the H1 chart, price completed wave (5) in the form of diagonal triangle pattern.
-Last week, Index formed descending impulse inside wave 1.
-In the near term, instrument is expected to finish wave 2 and start new descending movement inside the third one.
+More detailed wave structure is shown on H1 chart.
+Probably, after rebounding from triangle’s lower border, price formed bullish impulse inside wave 1.
+Right now, Index is finishing extension inside wave 3, which may be followed by small correction inside wave 4 of (5).

 Crude Oil